CollOfTheWild/AskOpenAI/README.md

 pip3 install openai
 ```
 ### Step 4: Add Your API Key
 Before you can use the tool, you'll need to add your OpenAI API key to the script.
+Provided that you have created an account with OpenAI and have connected a payment method for API usage, keys can be generated at https://platform.openai.com/account/api-keys

-Open the script in a text editor:
+Once you have your key generated, open the script in a text editor:
 ```sh
 nano openai_cli.py
 ```